AbdixDev/My-Cute-Robot-Docs/placeholders/channel.md

 | \<channel topic\> |get the channel topic|[Text](./text.md)|
 | \<channel type\> |get the channel type|[Text](./text.md)|
 | \<channel childs\> |if the channel is category, it gets the channels inside it|[List](./list.md) Of [Channel](./channel.md)|

+[Click here](../tutorials/placeholder.md) to know more about using placeholders